esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 The water is what cleans you up.

-The writing that follows came from my encounter with scandalous grace.
+The song in this chapter came from my encounter with scandalous grace.
 When I'd trampled on every gift, ignored every warning, chosen my way instead of the right way—and discovered grace wasn't done with me.

 Grace, in fact, had just begun.